-Previous key Recommended Actions Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has worked to ensure that malaria services have continued during the COVID-19 pandemic.
-IRS was completed and the LLIN campaign is ongoing with a door to door distribution.
-Sufficient stocks of ACTs are available and case management for malaria has continued, although there have been reduced stocks of RDTs available Impact Investigate and address the reasons for the increase in estimated malaria incidence between 2015 and 2018 Q4 2020 The increase in reported incidence over the period 2015-2018 is attributed by the county to an increase of 13% in health facility reporting.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Vector control Work to address the falling LLIN coverage Q4 2020 Over 2.6 million LLINs were delivered to the country in Q2 2020 Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has worked to ensure that malaria services have continued during the COVID-19 pandemic.
+IRS was completed and planning so on track for the LLIN campaign, which commenced in quarter 2.
+Sufficient stocks of ACTs are available and case management for malaria has continued Impact Investigate and address the reasons for the increase in estimated malaria incidence between 2015 and 2018 Q4 2020 The increase in reported incidence over the period 2015-2018 is attributed by the county to an increase of 13% in health facility reporting.
 Additionally, the percentage of malaria cases that were confirmed increased from 39% in 2015 to 92% in 2018.
 Additionally, the 2018 Uganda Malaria Indicator Survey (UMIS) showed a marked reduction in malaria parasitemia of 9.1%, from 19% reported in 2015 in children under five years of age